andyrm8052/basic_calculator_OOP/README.md

 For example, we created multiple constructor for different operations inside a single class.
 For strategy, we try to make multiple classes independently for the codes to be interchangeable.

+So, basically Strategy will take a class with many constructor or lines of codes and allows it to extract them into separate classes.
+In my case for example, all of our operations are implemented inside of one class.
+It we would have done it the strategy way then each operation would be in separated calculator classes.

 -----------------------------------------------------------------
 ###OOP Tutorial